 Note: If your operator has configured Enterprise PKS to use a SAML identity provider, you must include an additional SSO flag to use the above command.
 For information about the SSO flags, see the section for the above command in PKS CLI.
-For information about configuring SAML, see Configure SAML as an Identity Provider in the Installing topic for your IaaS.
+For information about configuring SAML, see Connecting Enterprise PKS to a SAML Identity Provider

 pks delete-cluster CLUSTER-NAMEto delete a cluster.
 Replace

 CLUSTER-NAMEwith the unique name for your cluster.
 For example:

 Are you sure you want to delete cluster my-cluster? (y/n)